 Peter showed no remorse for his actions though.
 After his conviction, he sent a letter to the presiding Judge.
 It was a racist, bigoted rant which included statements like, “It is my duty as a white man to cull the weak and timid from existence.
 I will always stand up for what I believe in and eradicate anything in my way.
 Homosexuals are a disgrace to mankind and must be put down.
 These weren’t the first and won’t be the last.”

 Jeanne had stated in the documentary that she hadn’t talked to her son since his sentencing.
 She seems to be living in Sebring, Florida, as per her Facebook profile, and has adopted a dog since.
 After beating cancer in 2017, she seems to have settled into a life of retirement, spending time with her children and grandchildren.

-On the other hand, Peter was convicted of first-degree murder along with two counts each of armed robbery, grand theft auto, credit card fraud, and possession of a firearm by a convicted felon.
+On the other hand, Peter Avsenew was convicted of first-degree murder along with two counts each of armed robbery, grand theft auto, credit card fraud, and possession of a firearm by a convicted felon.
 He was sentenced to death.
 At his sentencing, his attorney argued that the trauma of his sister dying and Peter being sexually abused might have had an impact on his behavior, in hopes of avoiding the death penalty.
 It was ultimately unsuccessful.
-As per prison records, he is on death row at Union Correctional Institution in Raiford, Florida.
+As per prison records, Peter Avsenew is still alive, but is on death row at Union Correctional Institution in Raiford, Florida.

 Read More: Who Killed Vashti Seacat?